Individual Taxpayer Identification Number (ITIN)

 - U.S. federal tax return

 - You can use Sprintax to apply for your federal tax return.
 You will need to print the tax return and bring it to your ITIN appointment.
 Do NOT mail your tax returns to the IRS prior to your ITIN appointment.
-Students receiving funding from Stanford in the form of fellowships or financial aid cannot complete the tax returns until they have received the 1042-S from Stanford, which is sent in late February.
+Students receiving funding from Stanford in the form of fellowships or financial aid cannot complete the tax returns until they have received the 1042-S from Stanford, which is sent in mid March.